Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 8. Construct the boundary of the voxels "carved", which is the inner mesh.
 First construct a mask that indicates which voxels are "carved", for example, at the $i$-th position, a value of $-1$ and $1$ indicates the $i$-th voxel is "carved" and not "carved", respectively.
 Loop through each dimension of the voxel grid, whenever there is a sign change from one voxel to the next, construct two triangle faces that form the square face between them.

 #### A Small Showcase
+The followings are the outer mesh (left) and the inner void (right) after running the inner carving algorithm.
+The contact point between the figure and the ground is selected so that it can balance on its right foot.
 ![](images/outer_mesh.png)![](images/inner_mesh.png)

 ### Deformation